Musketeer-H2020/Hackathon2021/README.md

 We will evaluate the following scenarios:

--No defences
+- No defences

--Unknown defence 1
+- Unknown defence 1

--Unknown defence 2
+- Unknown defence 2